-- 7. This Emergency Order is in addition to the Executive Orders issued by Governor DeSantis. - 8.
+- 8. This Emergency Order is in addition to the Executive Orders issued by Governor DeSantis. - 9.
 This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County.
 Municipalities have the authority to enforce this Emergency Order within their jurisdiction.
-Municipalities are authorized to impose regulations, which are more stringent than those set forth herein.

-- 9. Other than where preempted by State or Federal law, the County or municipalities within its boundaries will direct any establishment to cease and desist operations that are in violation of this Emergency Order until such time as they come into compliance and may treat violations as a violation of County or Municipal ordinance as appropriate.
-The County has jurisdiction countywide to enforce the terms of this Emergency Order. - 10.
-This Emergency Order does not apply to operations of local governments within the county, to the State University System, State College System, the State of Florida, or Federal agencies who are encouraged to adopt their own rules and procedures regarding the matters set forth herein. - 11.
+Municipalities are authorized to impose regulations which are more stringent than those set forth herein. - 10.
+The County or municipalities within its boundaries will direct any establishment to cease and desist operations that are in violation of this Emergency Order and may treat violations as a violation of County or Municipal ordinance as appropriate.
+The County has jurisdiction countywide to enforce the terms of this Emergency Order. - 11.
+This Emergency Order does not apply to operations of local governments within the county, to the State University System, State College System, the State of Florida, or Federal agencies who are encouraged to adopt their own rules and procedures regarding the matters set forth herein. - 12.
 Except as provided herein, any violation of these emergency measure(s) shall be a violation of Sec.
 252.50, Fla.
 Stat., and may be punishable as provided therein and shall be enforced by law enforcement as provided by law.
 Notwithstanding the provisions herein, the County may alternatively enforce these emergency measure(s) by issuing a citation imposing a fine not to exceed \$500 per violation, pursuant to Chapt.
 162, Fla.
 Stat.
-All other remedies available at law or equity, including injunction, remain available to the County or municipality located in Alachua County. - 12.
-A violation of section 3 of this Order is a noncriminal infraction.
-A violation of section 3 of this Order does not authorize the search or arrest of any individual.
-Prior to issuing any citation, the individual will be asked to comply with this Order or be able to explain how section 3(c) of this Order applies to them.
-Failure to comply with the requirements of section 3 of this Order presents a serious threat to the public health, safety, and welfare, pursuant to Chapt.
+All other remedies available at law or equity, including injunction, remain available to the County. - 13.
+A violation of section 3, 4 or 5 of this Order is a noncriminal infraction.
+A violation of section 3, 4 or 5 of this Order does not authorize the search or arrest of any individual.
+Prior to issuing a citation for violation of section 3, the individual will be asked to comply with this Order or be able to explain how section 3(c) of this Order applies to them.
+Failure to comply with the requirements of sections 3, 4 or 5 of this Order presents a serious threat to the public health, safety, and welfare, pursuant to Chapt.
 162, Fla.
 Stat., and a citation may be issued immediately for such violation.
-The County shall enforce the first violation of section 3 of this Emergency Order through a fine of \$125.00 to the violator.
-The second violation of section 3 of this Emergency Order shall be subject to a fine of \$250.00 to the violator.
-All subsequent violations of section 3 of this Order shall constitute a Class V violation under Art.
+The County shall enforce the first violation of section 3, 4 or 5 of this Emergency Order through a fine of \$125.00 to the violator.
+The second violation of section 3, 4 or 5 of this Emergency Order shall be subject to a fine of \$250.00 to the violator.
+All subsequent violations of section 3, 4 or 5 of this Order shall constitute a Class V violation under Art.
 II, Chapt.
 24 of the Alachua County Code of Ordinances, requiring a mandatory court appearance and subject to a fine not to exceed \$500.00.
 All other remedies available at law or equity, including injunction, remain available to the County, even after issuance of a citation.
-The municipalities may enforce this Order as provided by Florida law and municipal code. - 13.
-This Order supersedes and replaces any conflicting provisions of prior orders. - 14.
-Alachua County Emergency Order 20-44 is hereby repealed.
+The municipalities may enforce this Order as provided by Florida law and municipal code.

+This Order shall take effect on Monday, September 14, 2020 at 12:01 a.m.

-Dated this 9th day of October, 2020 at 10:15 a.m.12
+Dated this day of, 20)20 at pm.

 BOARD OF COUNTY COMMISSIONERS OF ALACHUA COUNTY, FLORIDA

-By: Column Hutchen

-Robert Hutchinson, Chair
+By:Robert Hutchinson, Chair

 APPROVED AS TO FORM:

 County Attorney's Office

-12 Month added.
+This Order supersedes and replaces any conflicting provisions of prior orders.